webplatform/docs/css/properties/border-top-left-radius/index.md

 |Computed value=two absolute <length> or percentages
 |Animatable=Yes
 |CSS object model property=object.style.borderTopLeftRadius
+|CSS percentages=Refer to the corresponding dimension of the border box
 |Values={{CSS Property Value
 |Data Type=length
 |Description=Denotes the size of the circle radius or the semi-major and semi-minor axes of the ellipsis.
 It can be expressed in any unit allowed by the [[css/data_types/length|CSS <length> data types]].
 Negative values are invalid.